-Across the globe, there are many different kinds of death traditions depending on the cultural beliefs and social practises of the society in question.
+Across the globe, there are many different kinds of death traditions depending on the cultural beliefs and social practices of the society in question.
 For many of us, the general order of things after the passing of a loved one is to hold a funeral that is followed by a wake.

 Here at Cairns Funeral Directors, we specialise in taking care of everything related to the funeral side of things, but what about when it comes to the wake?
 If you have never had to go through the process of planning anything like it before, then here are some of the basics.
 This is a list of some of the essential things that make a wake different from a funeral.

-- The key difference between a funeral and a wake is that a wake is a more informal gathering where friends and family come together to commemorate the life of a lost loved one.
+The key difference between a funeral and a wake is that a wake is a more informal gathering where friends and family come together to commemorate the life of a lost loved one.
 A wake does not carry the religious or service-based weight of a traditional funeral.

-- One big factor that distinguishes a wake from a funeral is the heavy focus on food and drink, with the deceased’s family usually putting on a buffet type spread for people to have after the funeral service.
+One big factor that distinguishes a wake from a funeral is the heavy focus on food and drink, with the deceased’s family usually putting on a buffet type spread for people to have after the funeral service.
 In many ways, this almost turns into something of a party in which mourners can commemorate their lost one’s life in a more traditionally celebratory manner.

-- During a wake, you have more of an opportunity to inject some personality and individuality into the event.
+During a wake, you have more of an opportunity to inject some personality and individuality into the event.
 Whilst a funeral tends to stick to a traditional order of service, a wake is a much more relaxed and informal celebration of life that feels more like a traditional family gathering.
 You might rightly describe a wake as a party.
 It just happens to be that the gathering is to pay respects to a lost loved one.

 We understand that the subject of death is a very sensitive one, and we make sure that all of our team members are trained to be compassionate and delicate in their work.
 We look forward to hearing from you.